sorchanicconmara/starbucks_capstone_challenge/Project_Report.md

 - No missing values.

 ![image](images/event_type_dist.png)

+The most common events in the transcript data were transactions, followed by offers received, offers viewed and offers compelted.
+This makes sense as we would not expect all customers who receive an offer to view it, nor would we expect all customers who view an offer to complete it.
+Ideally, a model such as the one in this notebook would be used to help to identify which customers would be most responsive to receiving an offer and would be likely to view it and complete it.

 ![image](images/days_since_test_start_dist.png)

+When we look at the distribution of time (converted to days) since test start, we can see clear spikes on days 0,7,14,21, etc. which suggests that the tests perhaps commence weekly or that there is clear scheduling behind receiving offers and completing offers.

 ![image](images/transaction_amounts_dist.png)
 ![image](images/mean_total_transaction_amounts.png)
 ![image](images/transactions_per_cust.png)

+As expected, the distribution of transaction amounts is very skewed.
+This makes sense as Starbucks is a coffee shop and therefore we would not expect many large transactions from customers.
+From examining the distribution of mean transaction amounts per customer and the distribution of total transaction amounts per customer, we can also see that Starbucks transactions are primarily comprised of multiple smaller transactions.
+This likely lends to their membership offers.

 ![image](images/mean_spend_and_transactions_by_gender.png)

+On average, females spent the most even though they were only the second largest gender group in the customer dataset.
+The mean spend for 'others' was quite high as well but this is likely very skewed as the proportion of 'others' in the dataset is the smallest of the four gender categories defined.

 #### 3. Portfolio Data:
 - 10 unique offers in the portfolio of offers.